top of page

 ANNOUNCED October 2007

-I love going through "Ugliest Phones of the 00s" lists just to see if this one made it.
+I love going through “Ugliest Phones of the 00s” lists just to see if this one made it.
 I regret this phone the most.
-The Samsung Juke was so gimmicky and, though some of these lists tend to have some very cool phones featured, this one is ugly AF.
-It's a literal MP3 player and a lot of phones that came out during this time had similar flaws: "cute," but in no way practical.
-Additionally, looking back at how frequently we were cycling through these phones, it's more obvious why.
-Not only were we using these phones as fashion statements (which phase out over time), but they also weren't always made with everyday needs or convenience in mind.
-It's a "no" from me, dawg.
+The Samsung Juke was gimmicky and ugly AF.
+Designed for those looking for an MP3 player first, and a phone second, the Juke was a creative design, but flawed and in no way practical.
+Looking at this design and considering how frequently we were going through these phones, it’s much more obvious why.
+Not only were we using devices as fashion statements (which cycle quickly), but they also weren’t necessarily made with everyday needs or convenience in mind.
+It’s a “no” from me, dawg.

 8. LG Voyager VX10000